mlcommons/training/small_llm_pretraining/nemo/README.md

 | Context Length | 8192 |

-### Checkpoint download

-MLCommons hosts the checkpoint for download **exclusively by MLCommons Members**.
-You must first agree to the [confidentiality notice](https://llama3-1.mlcommons.org) using your organizational email address, then you will receive a link to a directory containing Rclone download instructions. _If you cannot access the form but you are part of a MLCommons Member organization, submit the [MLCommons subscription form](https://mlcommons.org/community/subscribe/) with your organizational email address and [associate a Google account](https://accounts.google.com/SignUpWithoutGmail) with your organizational email address.
-You should then be able to access the confidentiality form using that Google account._

 #### Saving and restoring a checkpoint

 Large runs might need to span across multiple Slurm jobs, and we need to save and load checkpoints with contexts so that training can resume between jobs.
 To support this, we have added some environment variables.
 Please refer to `config.sh` for more details.